Admitted MD Applicants

 Any applicant accepted into Tufts University School of Medicine must provide documentation for the State and University immunization requirements listed below by July 2nd for the MD program and by June 1st for the MD/MBA program (or immediately following acceptance if the offer is made after this date).
 Please keep in mind that it may take several weeks to retrieve childhood immunization records.
 Therefore, we recommend that you begin gathering the required documentation as soon as possible.
 If you are currently enrolled in college, you should retrieve immunization documentation from your health services clinic prior to graduation.
 If it is impossible to obtain documentation of past immunizations, you must be vaccinated again, or provide a positive antibody titer as proof of immunity.

-The list of required immunizations and Medical School Immunization Form is available on the Student Advisory & Health Administration Office (SAHA) website.
+The list of required immunizations and the School of Medicine Immunization Form is available on the Student Advisory & Health Administration Office (SAHA) website.
 If you have any questions about the requirements please call the Student Advisory & Health Administration Office at 617-636-2712 or email Lucia Fenney, Immunization Administrator.

 Health Insurance Requirements